matterbridge/golang-connmark/README.md

 ## References / Thanks

 [opennota/markdown](https://github.com/opennota/markdown) is a partial port of an awesome JavaScript markdown parser [markdown-it](https://github.com/markdown-it/markdown-it), written by Alex Kocharin and Vitaly Puzrin.
-It doesn't support plugins and all the rules are hardcoded for the sake of speed.

 ## See also